mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /How to Control Your API Response Body in Frappe.md

 - **Request Context**
   The environment or scope of a single HTTP request, including data like the current user, session, and database connection.

+### What is the LocalProxy Pattern?

+The **LocalProxy** pattern is a way to give you an object that *looks and feels* like a normal variable, but behind the scenes it actually fetches the real value **only when you use it**.
+This is especially useful in web frameworks, where each HTTP request needs its own isolated context (request, response, user, etc.).

+In Werkzeug, `LocalProxy` is often used with a `Local` object (thread-local or greenlet-local storage).
+This makes sure that when multiple users are making requests at the same time, each one sees **their own request/response data** instead of accidentally sharing it.

+### How Frappe Uses LocalProxy with Werkzeug

+Frappe uses `frappe.local` as a request-local object, built on Werkzeug’s `Local`/`LocalProxy` system.

+* Every incoming HTTP request gets its own `frappe.local`.
+* Inside it, Frappe stores things like `frappe.local.request`, `frappe.local.response`, `frappe.local.session`, etc.
+* Because of the LocalProxy pattern, you can safely access `frappe.local.response` in your code, and you’ll always get **the right response object for the current request** — even if hundreds of requests are being served at the same time.

+In short: The **LocalProxy pattern in Werkzeug** lets Frappe manage request-specific data (`frappe.local`) safely across multiple users and requests, without you needing to manually pass around request/response objects.

 ## Simple Definition

 ```python